PhenixCollaboration/web/_results/hepdata.md

 rendered contents will be shown.
 Time required to render the contents of your submission will depend on its complexity - simple single-table submissions will render in 10-20 sec while complex multi-table entries may take minutes.
 If there is a failure, the user is redirected to the file upload page.
-Either way, there is a notification is sent via e-mail telling the user about the status of their submission (i.e. success or failure).
+Either way, there is a notification sent via e-mail telling the user about the status of their submission (i.e. success or failure).
 Diagnostic messages generated by the sandbox validation system and delivered via e-mail are often quite useful and help to identify problems quickly.